 A popular model with the features buyers want, in outstanding condition with low miles and all maintenance receipts, is the best choice for a private sale.
 This type of vehicle will sell quickly.
 If your existing vehicle does not match these requirements, you might consider trading it in.

 Even after you include in the expense of detailing and any other care your car may require before it is advertised, you may still be able to sell it for more money if you are selling a car privately.
-In almost every scenario, the amount of money you receive through a trade-in is much less than the amount you would receive from selling a car privately.
+In almost every scenario, the amount of money you receive through a trade-in is much less than the amount you would receive from selling a vehicle privately.
 But this is only true if the vehicle is a desirable model and is in demand.

 Selling an automobile to a private party might take a lot of time and effort.
 You may need to gather paperwork such as your car’s title and maintenance records, decide on a reasonable selling price, clean and list it, screen all possible buyers, and even do test drives.
 After you’ve done all of that and found a buyer, you’ll need to fill out a load of paperwork so the buyer can register the vehicle’s title in their name.